 "It's uncanny, how quiet it is on this road."
 Myrrhine said quietly as she handed granola bars and milk around to the children at a short break.
 Now they were moving, even the children were reluctant to stop.
 Evrope turned over her own granola bar a few times, feeling no appetite for it.
 It was finally sinking in now, that there was no going back.
 Whatever happened, she would never be able to return to her homeland, none of them would.
 Tears burned her eyes.
 This had already happened to her family.
 Her grandparents had never recovered from being forcibly removed to Greece from Turkey.
 Evrope's grandfather had sung mournful songs about his home town until his death, especially after he had had too much to drink.
 She remembered her grandmother as angry, perpetually angry.
 Evrope couldn't remember her ever speaking Greek.
 But then, oddly enough, she couldn't remember her grandmother ever speaking Turkish either.

 "Ha!"
 Myrrhine crowed triumphantly from where she was digging around at the side of the track.
 "I knew it!
 I knew there had to be a reasonable explanation!"
-Her daughters clustered around her, Agape, Eirene, Katerina, and Ioanna all together, while their brothers opted to stay in the cart.
+Her daughters clustered around her, Agape, Eirene, and Katerina all together, while their brothers opted to stay in the cart.
 Adventuresome Yani and Georgio were, but they were also only seven years old and beyond their adventure threshold just now.

 As it happened, the track was quiet because it had been laid over with a soft rubber mat, the sort of thing made out of ground up tires playgrounds used to be surfaced with in North America, though none of the people looking at the stuff now were to know that.
 On one hand, it was a strange amount of effort to put into an overtly obscure track.
 On the other, this wasn't actually an obscure track, and it had been prepared with difficult circumstances in mind.
 The little group was just starting out again when they heard shouting and gunfire back where they came from, on the highway.
 The children hunkered down while Myrrhine covered them over with a tarp and Evrope coaxed the horses into as close to a gallop as she dared.